irfanhakim-as/linux-wiki/topics/toshy.md

 ### Steps

-1. Update the Toshy configuration supplied from the installation:
+1. Update the Toshy configuration supplied from the installation with the changes you wish to make:

     ```sh
     nano ~/.config/toshy/toshy_config.py